 T was Cyril who brought up the past.
-They had finished dinner, a delicious, beautifully managed dinner in spite of the fact that it was Bar-bara's first attempt at a meal of such proportions, and were sipping the fine old brandy which was C ril's own contribution to the meal when he rose to his feet and asked permission to speak.
+They had finished dinner, a delicious, beautifully managed dinner in spite of the fact that it was Barbara's first attempt at a meal of such proportions, and were sipping the fine old brandy which was C ril's own contribution to the meal when he rose contribution to the meal when he rose to his feet and asked permission to speak.
 Nora tensed with alarm, then quickly stifled it.
 The day had been so pleasant; surely Cyril wouldn't do or say anything to spoil things now.

-As if he had been reading her mind

-he smiled at her half in assurance, half in pleading, then speaking to the entire group gathered around the table he said, "I can't tell you how much it has meant to me, having all of you around me again, as a family, as you used to be on Christmas Day.
-We had used to be on Christmas Day. many Christmases like this when you children were little and I know how happy you were then, as your mother and I were."
+As if he had been reading her mind be serviced at her healf in assurance he smiled at her half in assurance, half in pleading, then speaking to the entire group gathered around the table he said, "I can't tell you how much it has meant to me, having all of you around me again, as a family, as you used to be on Christmas Day.
+We had many Christmases like this when you children were little and I know how happy you were then, as your mother and I were."
 He paused, then went on as though he was finding speech diffi-cult.
-"I know too that the past few Christmases, the past few years, instead of being happy have been sad ones for all of you-for your mother especially-and I want you all to know," his eyes traveled slowly around the table, "that I realize now that all the table, "that I realize now that all the sadness of the past was my fault."
+"I know too that the past few Christmases, the past few years, in-Christmases, the past few years, in-stead of being happy have been sad ones for all of you-for your mother especially-and I want you all to know," his eyes traveled slowly around the table, "that I realize now that all the sadness of the past was my fault."
 Nora felt a quick sting of tears against her eyelids.
-She knew what it must be costing him to make this admission and she couldn't keep down a sharp feeling of compassion for him.
+She knew what it must be costing him to make this admust be costing him to make this ad-mission and she couldn't keep down a sharp feeling of compassion for him.
 "I made a mistake," he went on, "in asking your mother for a divorce.
 I'm sorry for that now and you can be sure, all of you, that in the future I'm going to do everything in my power to make up for that mistake."
 He smiled a little wryly.
-"I tried to make up for it by asking her to marry me again, but she refused-and I can understand very well why she might feel derstand very well why she might feel that marrying me again, after all that had happened, was impossible."

-For a moment, then, their eyes met

-and in that moment Nora knew many things.
+"I tried to make up for it by asking her to marry me again, but she refused-and I can un-derstand very well why she might feel that marrying me again, after all that had happened, was impossible."
+For a moment, then, their eyes met and in that moment Nora knew many and in that moment Nora knew many things.
 That he was genuinely, as he had said, sorry for the past; that he was sincere in his intention to try to make up for it.
 She knew too that he had never told the children the real reason for her refusal to marry him and that he was relying on her never to tell them, and her answering glance promised that she would keep silent forever.